Cream Cheese vs Butter. What’s Healthier?

 Homemade butter in a white ceramic butter dish on a blue and white checked kitchen towel.

-The health benefits of raw milk butter from grass-fed cattle include that it’s lower in saturated fats and higher in unsaturated fats.
+The health benefits of butter from grass-fed cattle include that it’s lower in saturated fats and higher in unsaturated fats.
 Studies have shown that eating grass-fed butter in moderation may have more benefits and fewer risks than eating standard butter.

 Additionally, when you use raw cream that hasn’t been pasteurized, your butter will have all of the alive enzymes that are present in your raw milk!